alexanderluna/alexanderluna.github.io/_posts/javascript/2020-08-05-react-design-patterns.md

 adder(3); // 6
 ```

-## Creating Reusable Components with Hooks
+## Improve Component reusability with Hooks

 Hooks let us use state and other features in functional components while at the
 same time being backward compatible.
 Thus far, we could only use state in class